 2. Professional developments focus on building the capacity of teachers rather than imposing training on teachers.
 Most institutions and companies introduce such things to increase the capabilities of their workers for better productivity and mostly paid and organized by the employer.

-3. The Education service is mandated to organize systematic in-service programmes as a means of improving the efficiency and effectiveness of employees.
+Education service is mandated to organize systematic in-service programmes as a means of improving the efficiency and effectiveness of

 The Service shall be responsible for the provision of all logistics during in-service programmes.
 Is that the case in your district.